PREVYMIS 240 mg concentrate for solution for infusion

 5.2 Pharmacokinetic properties

-The pharmacokinetics of letermovir have been characterised following oral and IV administration in healthy subjects and HSCT recipients.
-Letermovir exposure increased in a greater than dose-proportional manner with both oral or IV administration.
+In healthy adult subjects, the pharmacokinetics of letermovir have been characterised following oral and intravenous administration.
+Letermovir exposure increased in a greater than dose-proportional manner with both oral or intravenous administration.
 The mechanism is likely saturation/autoinhibition of OATP1B1/3.
+The pharmacokinetics of letermovir have also been characterised following oral and intravenous administration in adult HSCT recipients (see Table 7) and paediatric HSCT recipients (see Table 9 and Table 10) and following oral administration in adult kidney transplant recipients (see Table 8).

-In healthy subjects, the geometric mean steady-state AUC and Cmax values were 71,500 ng• hr/mL and 13,000 ng/mL, respectively, with 480 mg once daily oral letermovir.
+The geometric mean steady-state AUC and Cmax values were 71 500 ng•hr/mL and 13 000 ng/mL, respectively, with 480 mg once daily oral letermovir.

 Letermovir reached steady-state in 9 to 10 days with an accumulation ratio of 1.2 for AUC and 1.0 for Cmax.

-In HSCT recipients, letermovir AUC was estimated using population pharmacokinetic analyses using Phase 3 data (see Table 4).
+Letermovir AUC was estimated using population pharmacokinetic analyses using P001 Phase 3 data (see Table 7).
 Differences in exposure across treatment regimens are not clinically relevant; efficacy was consistent across the range of exposures observed in P001.

-Table 4: Letermovir AUC (ng• hr/mL) values in HSCT Recipients
+Table 7: Letermovir AUC (ng•hr/mL) values in adult HSCT Recipients

 Treatment Regimen